snushev/E-commerse/README.md

 - Update quantity
 - Total price calculation
 - Cart is session-based, no user login required
-- To be added: Remove products from the cart
+- Remove products from the cart

 ### 📄 Pagination